Nothing Seems to Fit

 Cascading his throat,

-Discreetly expelled, via fumbled zipper,
+Via fumbled zipper,

 An amber stream

-Trickling the wall of British Rail, Slough.
+Trickling the wall of

-I sit at my wicker chair on the strand
+I set my rattan on the strand

-Watching splashing drops’ joyously
+Peering at splashing drops’

-Diving headlong into the see-saw sea
+Headlong dives into see-saw sea

-Then inertia takes over.
+When inertia takes over

-They swoon into the sea and become the sea.
+They swoon into the sea

-The clouds roll past.
+The clouds roll past, sun warms the waters.

-Vapour exults to the rainbow dome –
+Vapour rises to the rainbow dome –

 A lightness of cloud that will darken heavy.

-A passing neighbour, boozed up, merry, greets me,
+A passing neighbour, boozed up, greets me,

 “Tá sé in aghaidh an lae mhór anois tá sé ag cur báistí stop.”

-I have no Gaelic – I nod.
+I have no Gaelic – I nod – a nod suffices.

-My chair drips dry at my doorstep
+My chair drips dry outside my door

 I crane my ear for casual gossip

-When my back is turned.
+The minute my back is turned.